 You are legally obliged to move out of your property in good time, although the latest you’ll be expected to vacate your house is typically around midday on your completion date.
 Take meter readings and let your utility companies know that you’re moving out, which will help you to pay the correct final bills.

 As you need to keep up your mortgage repayments until you complete, you can now cancel any future payments.
 If you overpay and you’re due a refund from your lender, then this’ll be returned in due course.
 You should also continue to pay your home insurance until your completion date, so this can now be cancelled.

 Make sure you drop off your keys with your estate agents no later than 2pm on completion day.

 Change your details

 Once you’ve completed, make sure you promptly update all of the details that need changing, including things like your bank account and driving licence.
 You can use the Royal Mail’s redirection service to ensure your post reaches you at your new address.

-Disclaimer: The article above is only a rough guide to give you some idea of the process of selling a house It Is important note that cases for selling a house may differ.
+Disclaimer: The article above is only a rough guide to give you some idea of the process of selling your home.
+It Is important note that cases for selling a house may differ.